joelouthan/Theologicus/src/confession-1689/1689-19-4-the-command-of-the-lord-is-radiant.md

 But that is not how the church historically has read, taught, understood, and preached from the Scriptures.
 In the right context, we are not to be like the world around us that practices witchcraft and mark our bodies for the dead as to possess their conscience and soul.

->Leviticus 19:26-28 (CSB) “You are not to eat anything with blood in it.
+>Leviticus 19:26-28 “You are not to eat anything with blood in it.
 You are not to practice divination or witchcraft.
 You are not to cut off the hair at the sides of your head or mar the edge of your beard.
 You are not to make gashes on your bodies for the dead or put tattoo marks on yourselves; I am the LORD.

 I say that generally speaking we have not read it but you and I know that many in the church and in the world read the Bible as a series of one-liners.
 Throughout the history of the people of God, since Adam and Eve, people have the proclivity to read the Bible in as a series of unrelated phrases as though it is one long 11,000 task list of to-dos.